YingyiH/Instagram-Web-App-Project/README.md

   Yingyi He

 ## Description
-This project is to practice the full-stack development skill with node.js.
+This project is to practice the full-stack development skill with node.js, Javascript, EJS, and CSS.
 It remains these functions:

   - Default Home Page